Get 80% off your plan for your first 3 months*

 Getting your business plan right

-Ready to turn your business plan into reality?
-Effective financial management is crucial for achieving the goals outlined in your executive summary.
-Try Xero for free and see how cloud-based accounting software can help you track progress, manage cash flow, and build the successful business you've planned.
+Good financial management is important for achieving the goals outlined in your executive summary.
+Get one month of Xero free and see how cloud-based accounting software can help you track progress, manage cash flow, and build the successful business you've planned.

 FAQs on executive summaries

-Here are answers to a few common questions about writing an executive summary.
+Here are answers to common questions about writing an executive summary.

 What's the point of an executive summary?

-An executive summary gives busy people, like investors or lenders, a quick overview of your entire business plan.
-It helps them decide if your proposal is worth reading in full and lets them see the main points without getting lost in the detail.
+An executive summary gives busy stakeholders a quick overview of your entire business plan.
+It helps investors, lenders, and partners decide if your proposal is worth reading in full.

 How do I start my executive summary?

-Start with a strong, clear opening sentence that states your business name and what you do.
-Think of it as the first line of your elevator pitch.
-For example, 'Connective Tech is a new software company that provides project management tools for small construction businesses.'
+Start with a clear opening sentence that states your business name and what you do.
+For example: "Connective Tech is a software company that provides project management tools for small construction businesses."

 How long should an executive summary be?